+Wound healing is vital for the human being.
+When the skin is injured it must immediately be repaired to keep bacteria and other harmful substances out.
+Wound healing is important not only after traumatic injuries following trauma or surgery, but also after burn injuries and other types of skin losses.
+Wound healing is regulated by the immune system and can in short be described as three or four succeeding phases, which are well coordinated: hemostasis, inflammation, proliferation and reconstruction.
+The phases do not occur in a clear chronological order but melt into each other without clear boundaries.
 Wound healing is a complex biological process.
 In order for a wound to heal normally, components need to be controlled, synchronized and balanced.
 If this interaction is disturbed, the result will be an excessive repair process (for example, tissue hypertrophy or adhesion) or a wound that does not heal.
-The wounds are usually treated differently depending on whether it is an acute wound (i.e. after accident or surgery) or hard-to-heal or chronic wounds.
+The wounds are usually treated differently depending on whether it is an acute wound (i.e. after accident or surgery) or hard-to-heal or chronic wounds, which exist in several different forms.

 Chronic wounds are predominantly venous leg ulcers (caused by poor vascular function in the legs), diabetic ulcers (caused by neuropathy and peripheral vascular disease) and pressure ulcers.
 A common definition of a chronic wound is a wound that has not shown a tendency to heal within six weeks (1).